A man attacked a mosque with an ax and bear spray, police say. Congregants took him down before anyone got hurt.

 With the holy month of Ramadan approaching, the mosque is examining ways to increase security.

 “Do we have to take steps of locking the mosque after a certain time, which then leaves people outside of the mosque, which is kind of the same thing as a lockdown?
-Yeah, I mean, those are the conversations we’re having right now,” Ibrahim Hindy, Dar Al-Tawheed Islamic Centre’s imam, told the Toronto Star.
+Yeah, I mean, those are the conversations we’re having right now,” Ibrahim Hindy, Dar Al-Tawheed Islamic Center’s imam, told the Toronto Star.

 Much like the Mississauga mosque, places of worship across different faiths are grappling with heightened security concerns after a string of attacks.